WilliamBonvini/PolimiNotes/Autonomous_Agents_and_Multiagent_Systems/notes[AAaMS].md

 # Auctions - 25/10

-Auctions ("aste" in italian) are very used in the real world, for example:
+Auctions ("aste" in italian) are very useful in the real world, for example:

 - in the stock market
 - public concourse